codebysandip/docker-pull-auto/docs/how-to-add-docker-container-app.md

 ### **app.docker.env**

-app.docker.env i the environment variables in form of key value pair.
-Docker Pull Auto uses app.docker.env while running docker image and passes as environt variable.
+app.docker.env is the environment variables in form of key value pair.
+Docker Pull Auto uses app.docker.env while running docker image and passes as environment variable.

+### **app.docker.envFile**

+You can also have env file per docker app and can pass path in app.docker.envFile.
+This project have example for [react-ssr-doc](https://github.com/codebysandip/react-ssr-doc) which have secret env file.

+### **app.runCommandBeforeAccessApp**

+You can run a command before docker pull run docker image.
+You can run a command to decrypt env file before docker pull auto access it for running image.

 ## **runCommandBeforeConfigRead**